braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/android/integration/standard_integration.md

 First, you must locate your Firebase server key and sender ID in the [Firebase developers console][58].
 Select your Firebase project and go to **Settings > Cloud Messaging** and copy the Server Key and Sender ID:

-![The Firebase platform under "Settings" and then "Cloud Messaging" will display your server ID and server key.][59]
+![The Firebase platform under "Settings" and then "Cloud Messaging" will display your server ID and server key.][80]

+{% alert note %}
+If Cloud Messaging API is Disabled, click on the three dots on the right to enable the API in Google Cloud Consolse, then refresh the Project settings page.

+![The Cloud Messaging API can be enabled by clicking on the three dots on the right.][79]
+{% endalert %}

 You need to input your Firebase Server Key and Sender ID into the Braze dashboard: